 We eat a lot of fruit in our house.
-During the summer, I go to Costco for bulk cherries, strawberries, blueberries, and more.
+During the summer and early fall, I go to Costco for bulk cherries, strawberries, blueberries, and more.
 Since we had a big container of cherries, I decided to make a jam.
 Unfortunately, I had no pectin, so I needed to figure out a way to make a cherry jam recipe without pectin.

 What is Pectin and Can You Make Jam without Pectin?